hominsu/freegpt35/README.md

 ## Features

-- **Streaming API**. freegpt35 allow the response sent back incrementally in chunks.
+- **Streaming API**. freegpt35 allows the response sent back incrementally in chunks.
 - **Easy Deploy**.
 Containerized, starts in seconds using docker compose.
 - **Login free**.
-Do not need to worry about the details of authorization, use in a glance.
+Do not need to worry about the details of authorization, use at a glance.

 ## Examples